jaguarsiva/SQL-Super/README.md

 | data | object |
 | callback (optional) | function |

-Datas is the javascript object that contains the datas to be inserted! key is the column name. values is the data to be inserted at that column.
+data is the javascript object that contains the data to be inserted! key is the column name. values is the data to be inserted at that column.
 #### Usage:
 ```
-let datas = {
+let data = {
     name: "siva",
     address: "kky"
 }

-sqlsuper.insertFew("sampletable",datas);
+sqlsuper.insertFew("sampletable",data);
 ```
 or
 ```
-let datas = {
+let data = {
     name: "siva",
     address: "kky"
 }

-sqlsuper.insertFew("sampletable", datas, function(error){
+sqlsuper.insertFew("sampletable", data, function(error){
     if(error)
         console.error(error);
     else